LispCookbook/cl-cookbook/debugging.md

 [*break-on-signals*](https://cl-community-spec.github.io/pages/002abreak_002don_002dsignals_002a.html)
-can be specially helpful when you see that an error (or any condition) occured, but you didn't get the debugger, and you want to force the debugger to open *just before* the error (or any condition) is signaled.
+can be specially helpful when you see that an error (or any condition) occurred, but you didn't get the debugger, and you want to force the debugger to open *just before* the error (or any condition) is signaled.